ome/omero-documentation/omero/sysadmins/config.rst

 omero.web.public.url_filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set a regular expression that matches URLs the public user isallowed to access.
-If this is not set, no URLS will bepublicly available.
+Set a regular expression that matches URLs the public user is allowed to access.
+If this is not set, no URLs will be publicly available.

 Default: `(?#This regular expression matches nothing)a^`